api3dao/old-api3-docs/guides/configuring-airnode.md

 ## Conclusion

 In this guide, we created the `config.json` and `security.json` files required to deploy our Airnode.
-Note that `config.json` is user specific, so your `config.json` file is probably not much use to others.
+Note that `config.json` is user-specific, so your `config.json` file is probably of not much use to others.
 Furthermore, it contains your Ethereum provider URLs, which tend to include security credentials/keys.
 Your `security.json` contains your API keys, so it should definitely be kept secret.
-Therefore, even though you can safely share your OISes, you should avoid publishing your configuration files/pushing them to repos.
+Therefore, even though you can safely share your OIS, you should avoid publishing your configuration files/pushing them to repos.

 Now that we have our Airnode configuration files, the next step is deployment.